moves-rwth/attestor-examples/README.md

 Alternatively, every set of examples is provided as a standalone maven project that can be installed and executed as follows:

+    (cd to example directory)
     $ mvn clean install exec:exec@run

-Further detail are provided in the README file of the respective example project.
+Further details are provided in the README file of the respective example project.

 ## Creating new example projects